 Scholars at Risk

 UiO's strategy is grounded in a spirit of academic freedom and collegiality, and our academic culture is characterised by critical reflection and debate, a critical attitude towards established norms, and a place where objectivity and freedom from prejudice flourish.
 These characteristics are not obvious all over the world, and many scholars experience restrictions in their research, teaching, publication and dissemination.
 Some are imprisoned or even threatened on life.
-As a longstanding member of Scholars at Risk, UiO contributes to setting focus on academic freedom.
+As a longstanding and sustaining member of Scholars at Risk, UiO contributes to highlight academic freedom.

 UiO participates in activities of the Norwegian Section of Scholars at Risk and we contibute to international network activities in cooperation with the global SAR network.
-For the period 2010-11 UiO coordinated the Norwegian section of SAR.
-At UiO we have a Scholars at Risk committee following up the engagement.
+UiO has a Scholars at Risk committee following up the engagement.

 UiO's human rights award, The Lisl and Leo Eitinger Prize 2012, was awarded to Robert Quinn, Executive Director of Scholars at Risk.